If you can’t drive traffic to your website right after you launch, you’re doing it totally wrong…

 21% of BeGood’s revenue came from email subscribers in our first year.

-And even today, most businesses still cite email as their most valuable marketing channel.
+And even today, most founders and marketers cite email as their most valuable marketing channel.

 So it makes sense to begin capturing emails early, even before you launch.
 If you’re planning on launching in six months, set up a “coming soon” webpage with an email capture widget now.
 It’s never too early.